t-bendet/Minecraft_JS_2D/pseudo.md

 30 minutes

-- [ ] classes : main, inventory,tools,elements, more options?,btn-resetworld,btn-resetgame( back to main),tool box element-box
+- [x] classes : main, inventory,tools,elements, more options?,btn-resetworld,btn-resetgame( back to main),tool box element-box
 - [ ] background image for each element
 - [ ] pointers for each tool
+- [ ] add counter for elements in object and in css

 ### js